• Skip to main content

 Mariposa Grove Welcome Plaza

-The welcome plaza has a small bookstore, water bottle filling station, and a large restroom.
+The welcome plaza has a small bookstore, a water bottle filling station, and a large restroom.
 There are also great interpretive panels that detail the life and growth of Giant Sequoia trees.

 Mariposa Grove Trails